annaesvensson/yellow-help/yellow-style-guide.md

   e.g. `// Datenstrom Yellow, https://datenstrom.se/yellow/`.
 * Use a single-line comment to describe classes, methods and properties,
   e.g. `// Return request information`.
-* Spend time on maintainability and refactoring, neglected design is expensive design.
+* Invest time in maintainability and refactoring, neglected design is expensive design.
 * Use the same patterns throughout your own code, if unsure strive for consistency.
 * Keep methods relatively small, sweet and focused on one thing, if unsure do less.
 * Don't keep features/settings/files that are leftovers from experimentation.